 - Do not delay medical attention if proper attempts to remove a particle from the eye do not work

-While something like a stray hair is generally nothing to worry about, remember that our eyes are fragile and need extra special care.
-You may require medical assistance if you see troubling signs after removing something from your child’s eye or if you cannot remove something easily.
-Call your doctor if:
+While we wouldn’t often call hair in baby’s eye dangerous, but remember that our eyes are fragile and need extra special care.
+You may require medical assistance if you see troubling signs after removing something from your child’s eye or can’t get hair out of baby eye Call your doctor if:

 - You cannot remove the object safely or easily using gentle methods